delphinus/obsidian-kensaku.nvim/README.md

   - obsidian.nvim supports telescope, [ibhagwan/fzf-lua][] and
     [echasnovski/mini.pick][], but obsidian-kensaku.nvim supports telescope.nvim
     only.
-* Converter for roma-ji.
+* Converter for Romaji.
 You needs one of below.
   - [lambdalisue/kensaku.vim][]
   - `cmigemo` executable.
   - or another one you prefer.